Ferre Alpaerts, 1993.

 - Statistical bias, eg because Heller and the Semantic Dictionary use different standards.
 Heller lets respondents choose between 11 colours, while genetic coding assumes a distribution of 8, 64, etc.

 - There may be important cultural differences between German speakers (Heller) and Dutch speakers (Alpaerts).
-Perhaps each language draws only certain related options out of the one universal semantics, such as is the case with the generative grammar and the structural phonology.
+Perhaps each language draws only certain related options out of the abstract semantics, comparable with the generative grammar and the structural phonology.

 - Undoubtedly, the Semantic Dictionary contains a percentage of errors.
 By introducing a point system, the dictionary will be improved.